cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.0.4 (2018-12-20) =
+* Cleaned-up HTML of the rules and filter pages and made some changes to the jQuery checks for that functionality.
+Hoping it will take away the variable mismatch detection.
+* Fixed a bug: Byte Order Marks where added to every line for CSV feeds whereas it should only appear only once.
+This issue has been fixed.

 = 4.0.3 (2018-12-20) =
 * Improved the way the plugin cleans up the description and short description attributes from HTML.
 It now replaces some of the HTML with whitespaces instead of just removing it making the description and short description better to read.
 Thanks Stan B for your suggestion.
 Much appreciated!